sammcowen/beeHive/README.md

   ## Tests
   Instructions for testing this application:

-  user can test this application with their own dummy data.
+  User can test this application with their own dummy data.

   ## Questions
   Any questions please reach out to me at my [Github](https://github.com/sammcowen)